warlord-hash/EvenHarderMuck/README.md

 ### How to install (manual)
 After you've downloaded the mod, open the .zip file & open the folder named "EvenHarderMuck".
 Export it in ``your_steam_muck_folder\BepInEx\Plugins`` & open up the game.

+### How to play on multiplayer
+To play on multiplayer with others, all of the players in your lobby must have the mod.

 ### Update history
-v1.0.1 - Added supermoon which happens every 7 days and increases mob strength, nerfed mob buff, removed dracula stack limit

-v1.0.0 - Initial release
+v1.0.2 - Mob multipliers now increase by players alive and by day, all mobs now also drop 50% less coins and also reduced night length by a bit (0.8 to 0.7) v1.0.1 - Added supermoon which happens every 7 days and increases mob strength, nerfed mob buff, removed dracula stack limit v1.0.0 - Initial release